PUBLISHER GARY S. SMOLKER’S COMMENTS:

 Previous posts discuss what I have learned about cultural forces, social trends, business practices, medical knowledge and judgments of taste and propriety that structure our lives.

-My personal interests include (a) the science of wellness, (b), health, (c) success, (d) creativity, (e) my high-performance-fast car (a 2013 Nissan GTR), and (e) the relationship of food, diet, exercise, nutrition, diet and life style to health.
+My personal interests include (a) social phenonmena, (b) understanding political and economic events, (c) the science of wellness, (d), health, (e) personal and busienss success, (f) understanding the phenomena and process of creativity, (e) enjoying driving my high-performance-fast car (a 2013 Nissan GTR), and (e) the relationship of food, diet, exercise, nutrition, diet and life style to health.

-I aspire to encourage hard working, ambitious, caring, aware, people who have demonstrated exceptional potential and whose work is a labor of love.
+I aspire to encourage hard working, ambitious, caring, aware, people who demonstrate exceptional potential and whose work is a labor of love.

-I love great stories, great story tellers, great business people, great business practices, great health practices, great movies, and great books and to share my discovery of them.
+I love great stories, great story tellers, great leaders, great business people, great business practices, great health practices, great movies, great books and to share my discovery of them.

 I believe life is better when we are connected to talent, to inspiration and to each other.